ysyk2021/the-art-of-effective-presentations-communicating-with-clarity-and-confidence-in-presentations/src/chapter-3-2.md

-Chapter 3: Developing a Presentation Mindset: Utilizing Positive Self-Talk and Visualization
+Utilizing Positive Self-Talk and Visualization
 ============================================================================================

 Developing a positive presentation mindset is essential for effective presentations.
 In this chapter, we will explore how to utilize positive self-talk and visualization to develop a presentation mindset.